Katie Becklin, Ph.D.

 Vanessa Koelling, Ph.D., University of Georgia

-Dr. Koelling’s research interests primarily lie in the areas of speciation and plant mating system evolution.
-While an IRACDA fellow, she will study the evolution of inbreeding depression in natural populations of the yellow monkeyflower, Mimulus guttatus.
-M. guttatus is an emerging model species in evolutionary biology because it expresses variation in floral form and mating system, grows at a wide range of elevations (from sea level to alpine habitats), and has a fully sequenced genome.
-Using field collections and laboratory-based methods, she will investigate how inbreeding depression changes with changes in population mating system, which will further our understanding of the genetics of inbreeding depression and its consequences for natural populations.
+Vanessa’s research interests primarily lie in the areas of speciation and plant mating system evolution.
+While an IRACDA fellow working with Prof. John Kelly in the Dept. of Ecology and Evolutionary Biology at KU, she studied the evolution of inbreeding depression in natural populations of the yellow monkeyflower, Mimulus guttatus.
+This plant is an emerging model species in evolutionary biology because it expresses variation in floral form and mating system, grows at a wide range of elevations (from sea level to alpine habitats), and has a fully sequenced genome.
+Using field collections and laboratory-based methods, she investigated how inbreeding depression changes with changes in population mating system to further our understanding of the genetics of inbreeding depression and its consequences for natural populations.
+She is currently a visiting Assistant Professor at the University of Puget Sound, Washington.

 Juliana Medeiros, Ph.D., University of New Mexico

-Dr. Medeiros employs an integrated approach to understand the complex relationships between plants and their environment and the evolution of plant adaptations.
-In her current research, she is using DNA extracted from ancient plant macrofossils found in pack rat middens to determine the magnitude, timing and speed of changes in population sizes of Pinus sp. over the Pleistocene/Holocene transition.
-Her ultimate goal is to understand how physiological adaptation and genetic structure resulting from the interaction of plants with past environments could impact the ability of species to adapt and persist in the face of future climate change.
+Juliana employed an integrated approach to understand the complex relationships between plants and their environment and the evolution of plant adaptations.
+In her research in the laboratory of Prof. Joy Ward in the Dept. of Ecology and Evolutionary Biology at KU, she used DNA extracted from ancient plant macrofossils found in pack rat middens to determine the magnitude, timing and speed of changes in population sizes of Pinus sp. over the Pleistocene/Holocene transition.
+Her ultimate goal was to understand how physiological adaptation and genetic structure resulting from the interaction of plants with past environments could impact the ability of species to adapt and persist in the face of future climate change.
+She is currently a Plant Biologist at the Holden Arboretum in Ohio.

 Dyan Morgan, Ph.D., University of Wisconsin-Madison

-Dr. Morgan studies the development of the nervous system in the lab of Dr. Erik Lundquist, Professor of Molecular Biosciences.
+Dyan studied the development of the nervous system in the lab of Prof. Erik Lundquist in the Dept. of Molecular Biosciences at KU.
 During neurogenesis, axons are guided to their proper positions by cues that trigger cytoskeletal rearrangements.
-Dr. Morgan aims to understand how cells interpret these cues; specifically, she utilizes C. elegans as a model system to dissect the evolutionarily conserved genetic pathways governing repulsive axon guidance.
+She worked to understand how cells interpret these cues using C. elegans as a model system to dissect the evolutionarily conserved genetic pathways governing repulsive axon guidance.
+She is currently the Undergraduate Research Coordinator at the University of Kansas.

 Claudia Bode, Ph.D., University of Kansas

-During her time at KU, Dr. Bode studied with Dr. Kathy Mitchell in the department of Pharmacology and Toxicology.
+Claudia studied with Prof. Kathy Mitchell in the Dept. of Pharmacology and Toxicology at KU.
 Her research focused on the differentiation capacity of stem cells isolated from the matrix of the umbilical cord.
-While pursuing research in the Mitchell lab, Dr. Bode also gained experience teaching General Biology and Bioinformatics at Haskell Indian Nations University.
+While pursuing research in the Mitchell lab, Claudia also gained experience teaching General Biology and Bioinformatics at Haskell Indian Nations University.
 She is currently employed as the Outreach and Diversity Program Coordinator at the Center for Environmentally Beneficial Catalysis, an NSF-funded engineering research center at KU.

 James Deng, Ph.D., University of Texas Southwestern Medical Center at Dallas

-Dr. Deng is worked with Dr. Susan Egan, Professor of Molecular Biosciences, to identify the mechanism of allosteric signaling in members of the very large AraC/XylS family of transcription activators.
+James worked with Prof. Susan Egan in the Dept. of Molecular Biosciences at KU, to identify the mechanism of allosteric signaling in members of the very large AraC/XylS family of transcription activators.
 Many AraC/XylS proteins are required for the expression of virulence factors in bacterial pathogens.
-Therefore, their goal was to identify the mechanisms that underly transcription activation to enhance the development of inhibitors of AraC/XylS proteins that may have potential as antibacterial agents.
+Therefore, their goal was to identify the mechanisms that underlie transcription activation to enhance the development of inhibitors of AraC/XylS proteins that may have potential as antibacterial agents.
+He is currently a Web Content Specialist for Thermo Fisher Scientific.

 Muir Eaton, Ph.D., University of Minnesota